NemanjaRadosavljevic877/Lease-Site/README.md

 ## Overview

-This is a simple website displaying information about a car rental company, including details about their branches, fleet of cars, contact information, etc.
+This is a simple website displaying information about a Lease company, including details about their branches, fleet of cars, contact information, etc.

 One of the key features is the ability to get a price quote and begin a car reservation via the online form.
 This would be critical for a real business, enabling a smooth conversion process to maximise customer acquisition.